dbdimitrov/BingleSeq/README.md

 ### Bulk RNA-Seq
-The Bulk RNA-Seq part follows a typical pipeline used for the DE analysis of Bulk RNA-Seq count data and it makes use of differential expression packages DESeq2 (Love, Huber, and Anders, 2014), edgeR (Robinson et al., 2010), and Limma (Ritchie et al., 2015).
+The Bulk RNA-Seq part follows the structure of a typical pipeline used for the DE analysis of Bulk RNA-Seq count data and it makes use of differential expression packages DESeq2 (Love, Huber, and Anders, 2014), edgeR (Robinson et al., 2010), and Limma (Ritchie et al., 2015).

 ![BingleSeq Bulk RNA-Seq pipeline](/figures/Bulk.png)